Pioneering Innovative Positive Energy Building Solutions in four EU Climate Zones

 - a social housing apartment complex in Hasselt, Belgium (Coastal climate),

-- an apartment building in Espoo, Finland (Nordic Climate) and
+- an apartment building in Helsinki, Finland (Nordic Climate) and

 - a multi-apartment block in Nivalis, Spain (Mediterranean climate).